hojberg/coevolution/overview.md

 Other than item mechanics and spell behaviors given in descriptions, any other world mechanics will be determined by the GM.
 Generally, any action that seems reasonable for the setting should yield some plausible result.

-All players start with a beginner spell book and items which are determined by the universe (set by the GM) and a number of spells and items.
+All players start with a beginner set of spells and items (set by the GM) and a number of spells and items.

 We'll now give some example sessions using these rules.
 You can skip to [the rationale](#rationale) behind these rules, or jump to reading about [Manifold Symmetry](manifold-symmetry.md), the first game universe using the Coevolution system.